 Me As a Reader Student Activity

 Grab this free student reading activity to help your students start to develop their identities and preferences as a reader.
 It is a great activity to incorporate into your back-to-school plans or to do anytime during the year when your students need a little reading inspiration.

 - If you feel inspired by this blog, download the Me as a Reader freebie and incorporate it into one of your classroom library mini-lessons.
 This freebie is a student reading activity to help your students start to develop their identities and preferences as a reader.

 - Check out this my post about Teaching Ecosystems: 5 Must-Have Mentor Texts for Your Science Unit to read about a handful of books you will definitely want in your classroom library.

-- Join us inside The Stellar Teacher Reading Membership, where you will get access to a resource library filled with reading and writing resources that you can use to help your students become more confident readers, and ultimately use your classroom library to its fullest potential!
+- Join us inside The Stellar Literacy Collective, where you will get access to a resource library filled with reading and writing resources that you can use to help your students become more confident readers, and ultimately use your classroom library to its fullest potential!